 Pureed butternut squash: I love baking with butternut squash, as it adds so many vitamins and minerals––as well as fiber.

-Vanilla extract, pumpkin pie spice, cinnamon, and nutmeg: What would a baked challah French toast casserole be without lots of warming spices?
+Vanilla extract, pumpkin pie spice, cinnamon, and nutmeg: What would a baked challah French toast be without lots of warming spices?

 Pecans: These add crunch, as well as healthy fats, protein, and fiber.

 Raisins: These add additional sweetness and cut down the use of sugar in the recipe.
 I love cooking with raisins because they add sop up the moisture of the liquid and they’re wonderfully chewy!

 If you love French toast, you’re not alone.
 But maybe you want a special version that will really wow your friends and family.
 This butternut squash French toast is just that.

-Then, you’ll mix together the eggs, egg whites, butternut squash, milk, vanilla extract, brown sugar, spices, pecans, and raisins.
+Then, you’ll mix together the eggs, egg whites, butternut squash, milk, vanilla extract, brown sugar, spices,

 This recipe is on the healthier side of things because it contains less sugar and saturated fat than many French toast recipes out there.

-To me, the overnight French toast casserole is plenty sweet on its own.
+To me, the overnight French toast is plenty sweet on its own.
 But if you’d like, you can drizzle it with pure maple syrup.